 Creative Mentoring is a great way to provide a service that we know works for children and young people.
-It is commissioned at an hourly rate of £65.00 per hour, at a recommended 24 hours per child or young person.
-The total cost of 24 hours is £1,560 inclusive of VAT and expenses per child or young person.
+It is commissioned at an hourly rate of £65.00 per hour, at a recommended 24-hours per child or young person.
+Total cost £1,560 inclusive of VAT and expenses per child or young person.
 For this fee we will provide: